 “Indigenous peoples have always faced the changing of the environment,” said Minnie Degawan, director of the indigenous and traditional peoples program at Conservation International.
 “Climate change is different.
 It happens at a much faster rate and has a greater impact, making it very difficult for indigenous peoples to adapt.”

-In Amazonia, Conservation International is working with theWomen’s Council of COICA — an organization dedicated to protecting the land and human rights of indigenous communities in the region — to empower indigenous women in the region to embrace their crucial role as conservationists.
+In Amazonia, Conservation International is working with theWomen’s Council of COICA — an organization dedicated to protecting the land and human rights of indigenous communities in the region — to work with indigenous women in the region to embrace their crucial role as conservationists.

 Meet three of these climate warriors in the videos below.